 In Hebrew, the word for love is Ahava.
 The root of Ahava –"א - ה - ב" means to give.
 Love involves giving - giving one’s time, attention, admiration, respect to others.
 In fact, a famous rabbi, Rabbi Eliyahu Eliezer Dessler, is frequently quoted as defining love from the Jewish point-of-view as "giving without expecting to take."

 Other Jewish definitions of love come from the Torah: love your neighbor as yourself, and honor your parents and elders or community.
 For kids, love is understood through actions (hugs, kisses), and helping or good deeds.
-You can find celebrate Tu B'Av in lots of different ways, including, sending love to friends who live far away, bringing soup to a sick neighbor, or doing a service project together to show love for your community.
+You can share the lov on Tu B'Av in lots of different ways, including: sending love to friends who live far away, bringing soup to a sick neighbor, or doing a service project together to show love for your community.

 Celebrating Tu B'Av